 Then we have Young Won, the actress, who hides the fact she is on chemo so she can keep working as a character actress in dramas.
 She is perhaps one of the strongest ones, but she hides yet another secret from people, she is still in love with a married man named Dae Chul (Ha Jae Young) whom she had had an affair with many years ago and when he comes to see her after many years she can't handle it and leaves their lunch date early.
 She has no idea that he is now divorced and is also physically suffering from a disease as well.
 All he wanted to do was to say goodbye but she couldn't handle it.

 Wan's mother Na Hee also seems to attract an older musician's attention, Il Woo (Jang Hyun Sung from Three Days), and gets teased mercilessly about it by Wan and her friends.
 Then Na Hee learns she might have liver cancer and has to undergo some scary tests and eventually an operation.
 Will this strange turn of events prevent Wan from ever getting to Croatia again to visit her beloved Yeon Ha?

 Thankfully this drama ends in a very uplifting way.
 You will cry, but you will laugh as well.
 I won't give any real spoilers but just know that you will never forget this exceptional drama if you watch it.
 The cinematography (especially of the location shots in Croatia!), the gorgeous music soundtrack, the beyond brilliant performances of everyone in the cast, whether they are a major player, character actor, cameo, etc., and the authenticity of the whole production, makes it one of the top K-dramas of 2016.
+And it won the Grand Prize Baeksang Award that year, even over Goblin!
 Don't miss it!

 RETURN TO KOREAN DRAMA REVIEWS